 If you are looking for Melbourne school holiday programs and/or vacation care, where you can leave your child for a 1/2 or full day of fun while being cared for, read our Melbourne guide and book your child in now!

-Summer school holidays in Victoria are Thursday 21 December to Sunday 29 January 2024.
+Easter school holidays in Victoria are Friday 29 March to Sunday 14 April 2024.

-Fun school holiday activities in Melbourne this summer
+Fun school holiday activities in Melbourne this Easter

-I always like an organised list of things to do in Melbourne, so in this article you will find our list of Melbourne school holiday activities for summer in sections to help you:
+I always like an organised list of things to do in Melbourne, so in this article you will find our list of Melbourne school holiday activities for April in sections to help you:

 As with everything at the moment, please check with the venue directly (either by their website or social media pages) to ensure they are open during the times you wish to attend.
 You should also check their current policy around advanced bookings, entry requirements and timings.